 2019: 5 Year Anniversary

 For the 5 Year (December 2014 – December 2019), I decided to go minimalist and sort of match the look and feel of the original, putting a slight twist on it.
-As you can see from above image, the rectangle shape was morphed into a humble banner depicting the milestone.
+As you can see from the above image, the rectangle shape was morphed into a humble banner depicting the milestone.
 For the colors, I chose bright and festive to match 2017’s vibe.
 I think it came out good!
 Let me know what you think 🙂

 I also updated the tag line with a subtle but clever (in my opinion) play on words.
 If you’re making a sound decision, it’s sensible, logical, effective, reliable, thorough, healthy.
-It involves the use of good judgement.
+It involves the use of good judgment.
 You get the idea.
 It fits perfectly with the theme of this site because so many people have thanked me over the last few years for helping them make great choices with regards to audio equipment.